tilafu/affiliate/data_drive_error_fixes.md

 ### 5. CSS Styling:
 - Added debug console styling in `public/css/debug.css`.

+### 6. Progress Bar and User Experience:
+- Added a progress bar to `task.html` to show completion status of the data drive
+- Fixed daily profit display in `account.html` by updating `userController.js` to include 'data_drive' commission type
+- Added commission earned display to the data drive interface with visual feedback when commission is earned
+- Created `system_enhancement_log.md` to track all system changes
+- Implemented commission persistence between page refreshes using localStorage
+- Improved code organization by creating a separate `session-data.js` file
+- Fixed syntax errors in driveController.js for stable operation
+- Enhanced commission tracking with drive_session_id in database records

 ## Potential Issues That Might Still Need Addressing:
 1. **Database Connection**: Make sure the `.env` file contains the correct database credentials.
 2. **Missing Tables**: Run the database verification script to check if all required tables exist.